synfinatic/aws-sso-cli/docs/config.md

  * `printurl` -- Prints only the URL in your terminal to stderr

-If `Browser` is not set, then your default browser will be used and that your browser needs to support JavaScript for the AWS SSO user interface.
+If `Browser` is not set, then your default browser will be used and that browser needs to support JavaScript for the AWS SSO user interface.

 `UrlExecCommand` is used with `UrlAction: exec` and the two Firefox containers plugin options (`granted-containers` / `open-url-in-container`) and allows you